 The baby’s needs are fully shareable, even if the baby is born prematurely.
 Any services not included in a standard maternity need would be considered a separate need of the baby.

 Members are encouraged to contribute funds in addition to their required monthly contributions.
 One hundred percent of Additional Giving contributions are placed in the Additional Giving fund, which is used solely to assist members who have a special need that would not normally qualify for sharing.
 Additional Giving funds are not subject to any administrative costs.
 Additional Giving is not mandatory, and members may contribute however much they feel is appropriate.

-All members who fulfill their membership responsibilities and follow member guidelines are eligible to apply for assistance through Additional Giving, known as a special needs request.
+All members who fulfill their membership responsibilities and follow membership guidelines are eligible to apply for assistance through Additional Giving via an Additional Giving request.
 Members may apply when they have a need that does not meet sharing eligibility guidelines.

-- Members and other contributors may give additional funds to share with the community for a general or specific need.
+• Members and other contributors may give additional funds to share within the community for a general or specific need.
 Members are encouraged to share out of their surplus.